Demo

 By centralizing the management of all SaaS applications used within the organization, an SMP can help IT admin streamline their workflows and better secure their SaaS apps.

-Zluri, a SaaS management platform, helps IT admins identify, track, and manage the complete organization's SaaS landscape.
-Our platform uses five advanced discovery methods to ensure 100% of SaaS apps used in your organization are discovered: SSO, finance, and expense management systems, direct integration through APIs, desktop agent (optional), and browser agent (optional).
+Zluri, a SaaS management platform, helps IT admins identify, track, and manage the complete organization’s SaaS landscape.
+Based on KuppingerCole's research & analysis, Zluri provides a consolidated source of truth for all SaaS applications across an organization.
+Our platform uses nine advanced discovery methods to ensure 100% of SaaS apps used in your organization are discovered.
+These methods include – MDMs, IDPs & SSO, direct integration with apps, finance & expense management systems, CASBs, HRMS, directories, desktop agents (optional), and browser extension (optional).

 Moreover, Zluri offers security and compliance information solutions, including events, statistics, shared data, and compliance and security probes for SaaS applications.
 The goal is to work towards meeting every compliance requirement while helping businesses achieve compliance as well.